Free-text Syntax Guide

 There are some basic rules when conducting a free-text search.
 This guide will help you correctly use free-text search in order to navigate to the right product data.

 - OR: To explicitly define a logical OR between two entries, use all CAPS “OR”.
-The search “cat OR dog” will find any occurrences of the words “cat” or “dog” within Encompass.
+The search “cat OR dog” will find any occurrences of the words “cat” or “dog” within AgileXPLORER.
 Multiple items can be strung together, such as “cat OR dog OR bird”

-- AND: Tell Encompass to match only occurrences where two of more match.
+- AND: Tell AgileXPLORER to match only occurrences where two of more match.
 The search “cat AND dog” will match only items where “cat” and “dog” appear.
 Multiple items can be strung together, such as “cat AND dog AND bird”

-- Must Contain (+): If a search term has a “+” in front of it, this tells Encompass that the term must exist.
+- Must Contain (+): If a search term has a “+” in front of it, this tells AgileXPLORER that the term must exist.
 This is only useful when more than one term is entered for example: “+dog cat bird” says that the result MUST HAVE “dog” in it.

 - Therefore: “-cat dog bird” will find exclude any records that have “cat”.
 This is a useful operation if a result set contains many hits on a term that is of no interest.

 - Grouping: When using multiple search methods, it is advised to explicitly define the order of operations with parenthesis.
-Encompass does follow a rigid order of operations when evaluating a search.
+AgileXPLORER does follow a rigid order of operations when evaluating a search.
 However, it is much clearer to define the order.
 Simply group terms with matching parenthesis: “cat and (bird or dog)”